NEW OPENING HOURS

-The Club was founded in 1920 as an Old Comrades Club by a group of ex-serviceman who met at the home of Mr T E Blake in Kings Worthy.
+The precursor of what is now the Worthies Sports and Social Club (WSSC) was founded in 1920 as an Old Comrades Club by a group of ex-serviceman who met at the home of Mr T E Blake in Kings Worthy.
 In 1928, an ex-army barracks hut was purchased and erected in Legion Lane.
 A licence was granted to sell beer and spirits and the Club, known as The Worthies Social Club, was affiliated as a Class A member of the British Legion.

 After the Second World War, the members found they were somewhat restricted by the rules of this organisation and during a meeting at the Springvale Hotel (now the King Charles Pub) in 1948 between George Sweetenham, Doug Wren and Bob Maskell, the foundations for the Worthies Sports and Athletics Club were formed.
 By the start of the 1949 season, there were enough players to form a football team and join the Winchester and District League under that name.
 A committee was formed with George Sweetenham, Doug Wren, Bob (Laddie) Maskell, George Harris, Roger Sherring and Bill Iddison as Secretary.
 Players were signed on, including some from the Navy such as Sharples, McIntyre, Tug Wilson and Ray Evans to name a few.
 Both Laddie and Berni Maskell along with Fred Mathews in goal signed from Micheldever with Ted Harris and Ted Iddiols signing from Sutton Scotney.
 Laddie Maskell at centre forward, with the help of Sharples and McIntyre, scored 60 goals in the first season of entering the league.